|

 tries to discover the mystery of genius.
 His intonation is not nostalgic,

-but dramatic and lyrical.
 Lemkhin's book is a visual poem in its own right; these pictures

 aren't organized chronologically or logically but are a pyre unrolling